 It is exceptionally great when it comes to pedal contact and traction, both on and off the bike.
 Available in three different colorways and made with suede.
 It is for sure among the best mountain cycling shoes.

 If you are looking for something with a more ‘outdoor’ look, these Shimano mountain bike shoes can be considered one of your best options.
 I am sure you have heard and read about Shimano before.
 Shimano mountain bike shoes tend to be really versatile.
 These could be considered as a mens mountain bike shoe, however there are plenty of women out there that would surely rock them as well.

 Its synthetic leather and nylon mesh upper makes them very durable while its classic lacing system makes them an all-around great shoe.
 These are also SPD cleat compatible, which is a great feature.
-Some costumers say that these Shimano SHMT34B run a bit narrow, therefore I would recommend them for narrow-feet people.

 3. Tommaso Montagna Boa Quick Lace Mountain Cycling Shoe

 These Tommason Montagna deserve to be right at the top of our list.
 This is one of the best value for your money mountain shoes that you will be able to find.
 It is an affordable yet high-performance shoe built using premium microfiber with ultra-strong nylon mesh inserts.
 These can also easily considered among the best cycling shoes available right now.

 Extra comfort is delivered with a molded EVA insole, which is breathable and removable.
 Overall, the words to remember here are comfort and freshness.
 These are in a fact a very interesting pair of mens mountain biking shoes.